danthreepo/CapstoneProject_2025/DATA_DICTIONARY.md

 Cleaned and adjusted all columns to uppercase, stripped white space, and replaced underscores with spaces.

-Data frame 1 `[selected-genre].csv` uses a function to clean because the data loaded varies by selection.
+Data frame 1 `Scifi.csv` scifi movie file.

-Data frame 2 `MoviesOnStreamingPlatforms.csv.csv` is cleaned directly inline with the bulk code because it remains static when ran.
+Data frame 2 `MoviesOnStreamingPlatforms.csv.csv` Streaming movie list.

 **Missing Data Handling:**
 Removed all rows with null values for each dataset individually.